mesosphere/reactjs-components/README.md

 ## Adding npm package dependencies to package.json

-If you want to add a new npm package to 'node_modules':
+If you want to add a new npm package to `node_modules`:

 1. Install the new package